MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 1. Back in the portal, click the **Manage Manifest > Upload Manifest** on the toolbar at the bottom of the window.
 Upload the edited file back into the portal.

 1. In the **Configure** tab, scroll to the **Keys** section.
 Take note of the key as you must add this to the `"AzureActiveDirectory"` section of the appsettings.json configuration file.
-This will enable R Server to validate the group names at authentication time.
+This enables R Server to validate the group names at authentication time.

 1. In the same tab, scroll to the **Permissions to other applications** section and click the **Delegated Permissions** listbox. and make sure that the **Read directory data** checkbox is enabled.